TABLE OF CONTENTS

 To change your Default Screen, see our article How to Access and Update the Account Defaults to see how to make these changes.
 Once selected, all devices running the Apps will load this Screen.

-If you are unable to link your non-DAKboard OS device's browser to DAKboard via one of the methods above, the Custom Screen, Loop, or Schedule's URLs manually into your Device's browser, or log into your account from your Device's browser and choose View on the screen you wish to run on the Device.
+If you are unable to link your non-DAKOS device's browser to DAKboard via one of the methods above, the Custom Screen, Loop, or Schedule's URLs into your Device's browser, or log into your account from your Device's browser and choose View on the screen you wish to run on the Device.
 This will not work with the Predefined Screen on the Free Account.

 If your DAKboard is still showing the wrong screen after assigning a new Screen to it, try the following troubleshooting steps: